 - Avoid food caches: cougars will cover unconsumed portions of their kill with twigs, leaf litter or soil.
 If you come across a cache, leave the area immediately.
 Be alert to circling ravens or turkey vultures.

-- Riding or running fast and quietly puts you at risk for surprise encounters.
+- Riding or running quickly and quietly puts you at risk for surprise encounters.
 Slow down going around blind corners and make noise.

 - Cougar kittens are usually well-hidden.
 However, if you do encounter cougar kittens, do not approach or attempt to pick them up.
-Leave the area immediately, as a female will defend her young.
+Leave the area immediately, females will defend their young.

 Cougars seem to be attracted to children, possibly because of their high-pitched voices, small size, and erratic movements which make it difficult for cougars to identify them as human and not prey.